Make your own edible gifts

 1 family size bag of Skittles

 - Start by separating all the colours of Skittles.
 You will end up with five different options for your candy vodka.
 You could use both red and purple in the same jar – the more sweets you add, the sweeter the vodka will become.

 - If working with a different colour, remember that green leaves a bitter taste so take those out unless you like a slightly sour tang!

 - Place the chosen colour Skittles into the bottom of the airtight jar and pour in half the bottle of vodka.
 Fasten the jar and shake occasionally over the next day or two when the Skittles will dissolve and leave a crystallised layer of sugar on the top of the vodka.

 - Line a funnel with either coffee filter paper or muslin and place in the neck of the presentation bottle.
 Carefully sift out all of the crystals, leaving a coloured but clear candy vodka.

 TOP TIP: Fasten with a decorative ribbon and label: ‘Please drink responsibly’.

-:: Gifts From Your Kitchen by Deborah Nicholas is published by Spring Hill, an imprint of How To Books, priced £14.99.
+:: Gifts From Your Kitchen by Deborah Nicholas is published by Spring Hill priced £4.35 on Amazon.